Elif Shafak: Political views

 Shafak has been critical of the presidency of Recep Tayyip Erdoğan, describing his tenure as leading to increased authoritarianism in Turkey.
 She signed an open letter in protest against Turkey's Twitter ban in 2014, commenting: "the very core of democracy ... is lacking in today's Turkey".

 Shafak has spoken and written about various global political trends.
 In the 2010s, she drew parallels between Turkish political history and political developments in Europe and the United States.
 Writing in The New Yorker in 2016, she said "Wave after wave of nationalism, isolationism, and tribalism have hit the shores of countries across Europe, and they have reached the United States.
 Jingoism and xenophobia are on the rise.
 It is an Age of Angst—and it is a short step from angst to anger and from anger to aggression."

 Shafak signed an open letter in protest against Russian persecution of homosexuals and blasphemy laws before Sochi 2014.

 Personal life

 Shafak had lived in Istanbul, and in the United States before moving to the UK.
 Shafak has lived in London since 2013, but speaks of "carrying Istanbul in her soul".
 As of 2019, Shafak had been in self-imposed exile from Turkey due to fear of prosecution.

-Shafak is married to the Turkish journalist Eyüp Can Sağlık, a former editor of the newspaper Radikal, with whom she has a daughter and a son.
+Shafak is married to the Turkish journalist Eyüp Can Sağlık, a former editor of the liberal newspaper Radikal, with whom she has a daughter and a son.
 In 2017, Shafak came out as bisexual.

 Following the birth of her daughter in 2006, Shafak suffered from postnatal depression, a period she addressed in her memoir Black Milk.